Key Points

 UKVI · Home Office Route ASingapore

-Immigration New Zealand · Department of Internal Affairs Route Bthe Philippines
+Immigration New Zealand · Department of Internal Affairs Case-by-casethe Philippines

 Pricing for Birth Acceptance Certificate

 Three Plans, Including a Family Register Bundle for Green Card FilingsWe offer three pricing plans for Birth Acceptance Certificate apostille and certified translation.
-The Country-Specific Standard Package (¥77,000) — a unified price across all 5 countries — is the main package.
-For USCIS Green Card filings that also involve the family register, the Family Register Bundle (¥138,000 — ¥16,000 off the standalone price) is available.
+The Country-Specific Standard Package (¥77,000+, tax included where applicable) — a standard fee shared across all 5 countries — is the main package.
+For USCIS Green Card filings that also involve the family register, the Family Register Bundle (standard package fee ¥138,000, tax included, and up) is available.
+Engaging the two documents separately totals approximately ¥154,000 (tax included) and up as a reference.

 Should I get the family register or the Birth Acceptance Certificate?